ardentperf/cnpg-playground/lab/exercise-1-create-lab-vm/README.md

 ### Confirm Laptop Power Settings

-Check you laptop's operating system power settings and make sure it's not configured to sleep or hibernate before something like 30 minutes of inactivity.
+Check your laptop's operating system power settings and make sure it's not configured to sleep or hibernate before something like 30 minutes of inactivity.
 The installation might take a little time, and we don't want the laptop to go to sleep while the installation is running.